 Pinewood Derby Wheel Inspection Gauge

 - Comes with paper affixed to plastic to reduce premature scratches.
 You may leave on or remove.
-I like it on to be honest.
+I like it to be honest.

 Wheel Diameter – Accurately and quickly verifies compliance with a 1.170 inch and 1.180 inch wheel diameter specification.
 Just gently attempt to slide the gauge over the wheel.
 If the gauge will not slide over the wheel, then the wheel complies with the specification.
 If the wheel almost fits into the gauge, try again at a different spot on the wheel.

 The proper way is to simply “wand” the Pinewood Derby Wheel Gauge over a wheel.
 If the wheel is smaller than the selected diameter, the wheel will pass through without issues.
 If the wheel does not pass through then that means the wheel is LARGER than the selected diameters.
-When you try an force the tool on the wheel, weight reduced wheels have enough “give / flex” in them to actually be squeezed inside measurement thus making them fail the inspection.
+When you try and force the tool on the wheel, weight reduced wheels have enough “give / flex” in them to actually be squeezed inside measurement thus making them fail the inspection.
 Improper use of the tool is why the wheel failed, not because the wheel failed.

 This is used to determine if too much material has been removed while “truing” the edge of the wheel for concentric and for a reduction in surface area to reduce friction.
 A near factory width wheel will not sit flush into the .360″ portion of the wheel.
 If it passes through the tongs, it fails. .320″ is usually the accepted minimum width for worked wheels.